aramis-lab/clinica/docs/Pipelines/DWI_DTI.md

 If you only installed the core of Clinica, this pipeline needs the installation of **ANTs v2.3.1**, **FSL 6.0** and **MRtrix3** on your computer.
 You can find how to install these software packages on the [third-party](../../Third-party) page.

 ## Running the pipeline
-The `dwi-dti` pipeline can be run with the following command lines:
+The `dwi-dti` pipeline can be run with the following command line:

 ```
 clinica run dwi-dti caps_directory